ruitian-olivia/IGI-DL/README.md

 ###### 1.7 Nuclei features selection

-Nuclei features selection was conducted employing a correlation filter based on the absolute values of pairwise Spearman's correlation coefficient ($\rho$) to mitigate feature redundancy and prevent model overfitting (aimed at reducing feature dimensionality and addressing the overfitting issue).
+Nuclei features selection was conducted employing a correlation filter based on the absolute values of pairwise Spearman's correlation coefficient ($\rho$) to mitigate feature redundancy.
 The threshold for $\rho$ was set at 0.9.
 If two features exhibited a $\rho$ > 0.9, the approach assessed the mean absolute correlation of each variable, and the variable with the highest mean absolute correlation was excluded.

 ```bash
 cd preprocessing/nuclei_features_selection